 Kathleen Nilan, RN Kathleen Nilan, RN, is the nurse coordinator for the Newborn and Infant Chronic Lung Disease Program at Children's Hospital of Philadelphia.
 Appointments and Referrals: 1-800-TRY-CHOP (1-800-879-2467) Education and Training Graduate DegreeBryn Mawr Hospital School of Nursing Titles and Academic Titles Clinical Nurse IIINurse Coordinator, Newborn and Infant Chronic Lung Disease Program Departments and Services Newborn and Infant Chronic Lung Disease Program Publications Papers2018 Luo J, Shepard S, Nilan K, Wood A, Monk HM, Jensen EA, Harrington AT, Maschhoff K, Kirpalani H, Feng Z, Zhang H. Improved growth and developmental activity post tracheostomy in preterm infants with severe BPD.
 Pediatr Pulmonol.
 2018 Jul 3. doi: 10.1002/ppul.24087.
 [Epub ahead of print] Read the abstract.
 Posters and Presentations2018 Zhang H, Nilan K, Luo J, Jensen E. Duration of tracheostomy and ventilation support in infants with severe Bronchopulmonary Dysplasia.
 Platform presentation at the Pediatric Academic Societies Meeting, Toronto, Canada, May 7, 2018.
 Zhang H, Nilan K, Luo J, Jensen E. Duration of tracheostomy and ventilation support in infants with severe Bronchopulmonary Dysplasia.
 Platform presentation at the Eastern Society for Pediatric Research Annual Meeting, Philadelphia, PA, March 2018.
 Nilan K, Hasiuk ML, Morris H, Warren K, Patykula J, Zhang H. Establishing an Education Plan for Families and Staff Caring for Infants with Severe Bronchopulmonary Dysplasia.
 Poster presentation at the Eastern Society for Pediatric Research Annual Meeting, Philadelphia, PA, March 2018.
-Patient Experience Ratings About the Patient Experience Rating System The Patient Experience Rating is an average of all responses to the care provider related questions shown below from our nationally-recognized Press Ganey Patient Satisfaction Survey.
+Patient Experience Ratings About the Patient Experience Rating System The Patient Experience Rating is an average of all responses to the care provider related questions shown above from our nationally-recognized Press Ganey Patient Satisfaction Survey.
 Patients that are treated in outpatient or hospital environments may receive different surveys, and the volume of responses will vary by question.
 Responses are measured on a scale of 1 to 5 with 5 being the best score.
+We are committed to true transparency.
+However, to ensure the comments are fair and correctly attributed, we review each one before posting to the website.
+We exclude entire comments that disclose patient's protected health information, are off-topic, or include other confidential or inappropriate content.
+Comments will appear on provider bios only if providers have a minimum number of comments.
+Comments are shared internally for education purposes to ensure that we are doing our very best for the patients and families for whom we are privileged to care.
 The comments are submitted by patients and families and reflect their views and opinions.
 The comments are not endorsed by and do not reflect the views of Children’s Hospital of Philadelphia.